jlf599/JetstreamAPITutorial/README.md

 You will also be able to view other trainees instances and networks - **PLEASE do not delete or modify anything that isn't yours!**

+And let's talk a bit here about Horizon, what it is, and why we're using the CLI and not this GUI...

 After the network creation, let's look at Horizon again to see the changes.

 ## A brief look at volumes